How to Remove Ammonia from a Saltwater Aquarium

 There are several ways to reduce the level of ammonia in a soda water aquarium:

 - Filtration by algae.
-Many organisms consume ammonia for the production of protein and other biomolecules required for the construction of its tissues.
+Many organisms consume ammonia for protein production and other biomolecules required for the construction of its tissues.
 Micro – and macro-algae readily use the ammonia present in the water.
-When they have a choice between nitrate and ammonia as a nitrogen source; most algae will prefer ammonia.
+When they have a choice between nitrate and ammonia as a nitrogen source, most algae will prefer vapor.

 - Application of bacterial nitrification.
-In marine aquariums, nitrifying bacteria includes the species Nitrosomonas marina and Nitrosomonas europaea.
-For most aquarists, knowledge of the bacterial species responsible for converting ammonia to nitrite is completely optional, but this information can be useful when choosing products that, according to the manufacturer, accelerate the establishment of the nitrogen cycle by adding a culture of live bacteria.
+In marine aquariums, nitrifying bacteria include the species Nitrosomonas marina and Nitrosomonas Europaea.
+For most aquarists, knowledge of the bacterial species responsible for converting ammonia to nitrite is entirely optional.
+Still, this information can be useful when choosing products that, according to the manufacturer, accelerate the establishment of the nitrogen cycle by adding a live bacteria culture.

-- The use of substances to neutralize the ammonia.
-It is quite effective to add some substance to the water or filters to neutralize the ammonia.
+- Use of substances to neutralize the ammonia.
+It is quite useful to add some material to the water or filters to neutralize the ammonia.

-- The use of crystalline minerals. – e.g. zeolite.
-These minerals can remove certain ions from water, such as ammonia, phosphate and calcium, through two processes: adsorption and ion exchange.
+- The use of crystalline minerals. – e.g., zeolite.
+These minerals can remove specific ions from water, such as ammonia, phosphate, and calcium, through two processes: adsorption and ion exchange.
 As a result of ion exchange, ammonia and other ions are absorbed from the water and are replaced with sodium from the zeolite.
 When filling the crystal, it must be removed from the aquarium and soaked in saltwater.
-The ammonium and other ions are replaced with sodium from the salt, and after washing, the crystal can be used again.
-You need to recharge the crystal every day, so you should buy two and use them in turn.
+The ammonium and other ions are replaced with sodium from the salt.
+After washing, the crystal can be used again.
+You need to recharge the glass every day, so you should buy two and use them in turn.